How to Become a Home Inspector in Arkansas (2026 Guide)

 2. Examination and Governing Body

 According to state regulations overseen by the Arkansas Home Inspector Registration Board, applicants must pass the required tests.
-In this state, the specific exam requirement is: No state-mandated exam.
+In this state, you must pass both the National Home Inspector Examination (NHIE) and a state-approved Standards of Practice/Code of Ethics exam.
+For official administrative details, applications, and regulatory updates, always refer to the

 3. Insurance Requirements

+Protecting your business is mandatory in the home inspection industry.
+To legally operate, the Arkansas Home Inspector Registration Board requires you to carry a minimum of $100,000 in General Liability Insurance.
 Once you are licensed and insured, having the right reporting tools will help you stand out to real estate agents and clients.